-The project will host colloquia and conferences about the simulations, and their implications for public policy, in Kristiansand, Boston and Suffolk.
-An advisory board, which will include experts in the scientific study of religion (with an emphasis on religious conflict and secularization), public policy (with an emphasis on immigration, women's equality, peace-making and similar issues), and computer modeling, is now being composed.
+The project hosts colloquia and conferences about the simulations, and their implications for public policy, in Kristiansand, Boston and Suffolk.
+Its advisory board includes experts in the scientific study of religion (with an emphasis on religious conflict and secularization), public policy (with an emphasis on immigration, women's equality, peace-making and similar issues), and computer modeling.
 The core team members are:

 - Principal investigator: F. LeRon Shults (UiA)